edbrown23/blog/_posts/2023-01-15-welcome-to-the-blog.md

 Why do this?
 A few reasons:

-- Writing is a valuable part of being a technical worker, and this commitment will give me an avenue and a responsibilty to practice my writing
+- Writing is a valuable part of being a technical worker, and this commitment will give me an avenue and a responsibility to practice my writing
 - I'm working on a side project, a SaaS bartender application that I'll be introducing more fully next time, and this blog will serve as an avenue to discuss that project and its development
 - As I've grown in my career, I've moved away from creative work for most of my workday.
 My side project, and this blog, will hopefully fill a creative hole that I feel building in my heart.

 What will the main content of this blog be?
 It varies!
 Initially, my side project [barkeep](https://barkeep.website) will be the inspiration.
-Barkeep is a pretty basic rails app, but I've found real challenges and learnings in in building, deploying, and managing it, as well as the personal challenges of striving to make progres of any kind on a side project while working a full time job.
+Barkeep is a pretty basic rails app, but I've found real challenges and learnings in in building, deploying, and managing it, as well as the personal challenges of striving to make progress of any kind on a side project while working a full time job.

 Down the line, I have every intention of broadening the scope of this blog.
 Technology will almost always be a focus, but that umbrella covers a lot of potential topics, and I can't promise we won't branch out even further than that.
 Professionally, I've been growing as a manager over the last two years, and everything involved in that career change is a wealth of potential blog posts in the future.
 Expect future posts on Rails, FE frameworks, team processes, devops, cocktails, the list goes on!